Bombing of Hamburg in World War II: Cityscape

 The totally-destroyed quarter of Hammerbrook, in which mostly port workers lived, was rebuilt not as a housing area but as a commercial area.
 The adjoining quarter of Rothenburgsort shared the same fate since only a small area of housing was rebuilt.
-The underground line that connected both areas with the central station was not rebuilt, either.
+The underground line that connected both areas with the central station was not rebuilt either.

 In the destroyed residential areas, many houses were rebuilt across the street and so no longer form connected blocks.
 The hills of the Öjendorfer Park are formed by the debris of destroyed houses.

 In January 1946, Major Cortez F. Enloe, a surgeon in the USAAF who worked on the USSBS, said that the fire effects of the atomic bomb dropped on Nagasaki "were not nearly as bad as the effects of the R.A.F. raids on Hamburg on July 27th 1943".
 He estimated that more than 40,000 people died in Hamburg.

+Albert Speer, the then German armaments minister, later said, in a 1977 interview: